rhn-github/pdsnd_github/README.md

-roject Title: Richard's Bikeshare Project
+Project Title: Richard's Bikeshare Project

 Description:
 This Project enables the user to explore data related to bike share systems for three major cities in the United States,